jhan0317/sys6018-competition-revenue-prediction/README.txt

 Therefore we split the code into two files:
 code_old: contains the code applied to the original datasets,
 code_new: contains the code applied to the updated datasets.
-final_submission: All of the final submissions for Kaggle
+Submission: All of the final submissions for Kaggle

 # DATA:
 Most datasets are too large to be uploaded to gitHub.
 We decided to store all the data in the Google Drive.